dinoshunter/bikesantiago-client/README.md

 ```

 ## Geojson object result
-The geojson object is a standar geojson object:
+The geojson object is a standar geojson object, a example ouput with only one feature is:
 ```json
 {
   "type": "FeatureCollection",